 Since Somalia’s ratification of the Convention in 2015, the US remains the only member of the United Nations that has not yet ratified the UN Convention on the Rights of the Child.

-We also advocate for formal recognition of the basic rights of nonhuman animals.
+We also advocate for formal recognition of the basic rights of animals.

 Ensure public health priorities reflect the rights of the most vulnerable.

-We advocate for further development and implementation of the Sustainable Development Goals so that they reflect basic principles of justice and self-determination for both people and animals.
+We advocate for further development and implementation of the Sustainable Development Goals so that they reflect basic principles of justice for people and animals.